Sienna Miller Swears By This At-Home Beauty Treatment – And It’s 20% Off In The Early Black Friday Sale

 by Sameeha Shaikh |

-There are few products on the market which can claim the unwavering support of serious beauty buffs, skincare experts and A-listers but the Lyma Laser is no ordinary beauty buy.
+There are few products on the market which can claim the unwavering support of serious beauty buffs, skincare experts and A-listers including Sienna Miller and Rosie Huntington-Whiteley, but the Lyma Laser is no ordinary beauty buy.
 Firmly establishing itself as the crème de la crème of at-home beauty tech, it is famed for being the first clinical-grade laser cleared for home use – and it has the high price point to prove it.
 Coming in at an eye watering £1,999, it works at a cellular level, deep under the skin's surface to regenerate and repair, with seriously impressive results.
-Sienna Miller is the latest celebrity to pledge her allegiance to the new-gen device.
+If you've ever wanted to invest in one but have understandably been put off by the price tag, now would be a good time to act.
+Thanks to the early Black Friday sale, you save up to 30% across Lyma's sought-after product range when shopping bundles.

 It's found its way into the personal beauty kits of the rich and famous, too.
 Everyone from Gwyneth Paltrow to Rosie Huntington-Whiteley and Victoria Beckham vouch for the brand and its coveted offerings, which include an all-in-one supplement, epigenetic skincare and two revolutionary lasers: the Lyma Laser and the Lyma Laser Pro.
 Most recently, it was Sienna Miller who gave Lyma's first generation laser the seal of approval.